 Instructions

-- Garnish with extra fresh cilantro, and squeeze fresh lemon juice over the potatoes before serving.
+- Transfer to serving dish.
+Garnish with extra cilantro and drizzle lemon juice over potatoes.
 Serve hot.

 Notes: